SoftInstigate/restheart-website/docs/roadmap.md

 **We listen to you!** For any feedback or request feel free to [open an issue](https://github.com/SoftInstigate/restheart/issues/new) on github.

 ## RESTHeart 5.3

-### Support for request level replica set

-`readConcern`, `writeConcern`, `readPreference` can be set globally with the mongo-uri.

-v5.3 will add query parameters to specify those options at request level.

 ### write mode